The importance of seat belts and car seats

 often when riding in a car.
 According to the most recent statistics, among children

-ages 14 and younger who were killed as occupants in motor vehicle crashes, 53% were
+ages 14 and younger who were killed as occupants in motor vehicle crashes, over half

 in motor vehicles unrestrained are twice as likely to die or suffer injuries in a